hjun-dev/hjun-dev.github.io/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

 **Hello!
 I am Hyeongjun Lee.**

 I am currently a Master's student in the Department of Aerospace Engineering at **Inha University**.
 My research focuses on optimal control theory, deep learning and reinforcement learning applications for aerospace systems.
+My goal is to bridge the gap between theoretical control guarantees and practical learning-based methods.

 ### **Research Interests**
-* **Optimization & Control Theory** (Convex Optimization, MPC, SCP)
+* **Optimization** (Convex Optimization, SCP, Convergence Analysis)
+* **Control Theory** (MPC)
 * **Deep Learning**
 * **Reinforcement Learning** (Safe RL, Imitation learning)
 * **Aerospace Systems** (Guidance, Navigation, and Control)

-My goal is to bridge the gap between theoretical control guarantees and practical learning-based methods.
----

 ### **Recent Projects**
 <div class="projects">